USCDataScience/counterfeit-crawling/README.md

 parameters in Nutch crawl script to single node.

-Part 2: Nutchpy and Report Generation
+2: Nutchpy and Report Generation
 -------------------------------------------
 Wrote Nutchpy script to generate crawl statistics on crawldb dumps, scanning MIME types, and finding failed URLS.